Freechains/README/docs/join.md

 # Freechains: Join our Community

-There are some publicly available resources to find other users and interact in the community.
+Publicly available resources to find users and interact with the community.

 Send a message to us!